plomino/PlominoDoc/docs/features.rst

 ..
 Note:: this method can take optional positional arguments.
 It does not
     redirect.

-If you install plone.app.async on your Zope instance, an agent can also be executed in asynchronuous mode.
+If you install ``plone.app.async`` on your Zope instance, an agent can also be executed in asynchronous mode.

 Resources
 =========